Wissididom/Twitch-Discord-Clips-Webhook/README.md

 ## Prerequisites

-NodeJS v18+ (because I use inbuild fetch without any fetch-library).
+NodeJS v18+ (because I use inbuilt fetch without any fetch-library).
 It probably works if you install and import `node-fetch-commonjs` (`npm i node-fetch-commonjs` and `const fetch = require('node-fetch-commonjs');`) but I have not tested that and therefore it is not supported.

 ## How to setup